egzonpllana/InteractiveImageView/README.md

 1. Add a view, and set the class of the view view to `InteractiveImageView`.
 2. In your view controller, import InteractiveImageView.
-3. Connected view outlet, configure it with `interactiveImageView.configure(...)`
+3. Connect view outlet, configure it with `interactiveImageView.configure(...)`
 4. Add delegates `interactiveImageView.delegate = self`
 5. Listen to delegate observers: `extension ViewController: InteractiveImageViewDelegate { ... }`